 FAB16 reaches more than 2000 Fab Labs in 126 countries and more than 1200 participants : fabbers, ecofriendly designers, people in the manufacturing industry, artists, teachers, researchers, and more.

 For a larger audience, the Fab Festival event will be the window for the entire Montréal community, a totally free event.
 Adults and children will discover making technologies and prototyping demonstrations about Fab Labs from around the world.

 Fab Labs are communities producing and sharing knowledge and tools based on peer production.
-They manage their resources as commons, in a democratic processes for collaborative and solidarity-based and ecological innovations.
+They manage their resources as commons, in a democratic process for collaborative and solidarity-based and ecological innovations.
 They act as a global community that makes shared experience the powerful engine of cultural transformation to invent a new society with all generations of citizens.

 To make this possible, FAB16 Montréal created six tracks to participate in the creation of meaningful narratives, discovering and harvesting capabilities.

 How can artificial intelligence be used for the collective well-being of all sentient beings through inclusive, equitable and ecologically sustainable development?